lazopm/portfolio/README.md

 # Portfolio

 Server-rendered React application.
 It pulls all my public repos from github using the public graphql API.
+Pretty fast!